 The horse business is a fascinating industry but it’s a fulltime job that involves a lot of work.
-Not only do the horses count on human care, but collecting all the necessary information about the horses and keeping all records also takes time and energy.
+Horses count on human care but that’s only half of what is involved in stable management.
+The other side of it is managing the paperwork.
+Collecting all the relevant information about the horses and keeping all records also takes time and energy.
 Good stable management is therefore not a luxury but a necessity.
-In this blog we would like to elaborate on the concept of stable management and the various activities that it contains.
+This blog will elaborate on the concept of stable management and the various activities that it contains.

-In short stable management involves all horse management activities.
+In short, stable management involves all horse management activities.
 It includes different aspects such as care, shelter, exercise, medical follow-up, and so on.
 Good stable management is also essential for the well-being and health of the horses.
 After all, horse owners and caretakers must always be aware of the needs of their horses.
-For example, each horse has its own feeding schedule, must exercise regularly, receive training and some horses even need specific medical care.
+For example, each horse has its own feeding schedule, exercise program and some horses even need specific medical care.

 You can imagine that a large horse company constantly takes care of all these tasks so they must be properly coordinated.
 It’s therefore to your horses’ advantage that stable management runs as efficiently as possible.